Guidelines for the Use of ESPA Logos and Logo Blocks

 The ESPA logo is multi-purpose and is designed to be used across print and digital media.
 It can be placed anywhere within a document, either on its own or alongside other logos.

-ESPA's master logos and support graphics are available admin [at] espa.ac.uk (subject: Request%20for%20ESPA%20logo) (on request), as is further advice and guidance on which version of the logo to use.
+ESPA's master logos and support graphics are available communication [at] espa.ac.uk (subject: Request%20for%20ESPA%20logo) (on request), as is further advice and guidance on which version of the logo to use.

 Versions of the Logo and the Situations Where they Should be Applied